gradientspace/frame3Sharp/README.md

 Currently this project is not usable outside of Unity.
 Someday!!

+# Plugins

+frame3Sharp includes several small external libraries to provide access to OS functionality inside Unity (which is otherwise not available).
+These are pre-compiled and included as DLLs/bundles/etc in the \Plugins folder

+- **tinyfiledialogs** [sourceforge](https://sourceforge.net/projects/tinyfiledialogs/) is a cross-platform library that can show native file open and save dialogs.

 # Dependencies

+frame3Sharp is built on several other libraries/components which are not included in this repo.
+These need to be added to your Unity project yourself.
+Or, you can start with one of the samples in the [frame3SharpSampleApp](https://github.com/gradientspace/frame3SharpSampleApp) repository, which does include these other projects.

 - **geometry3Sharp** [github](https://github.com/gradientspace/geometry3Sharp).
 This C# codebase should be included in your project as code (or possibly a compiled DLL, but that is currently untested)